Dog Bite Attorneys in Los Angeles

 - Take photographs of all the visible dog bite injuries, your clothes, the dog, and the location of the attack if possible

-- Contact an experienced and reputable personal injury attorney to represent you and protect your interests
+- Contact an experienced and reputable Los Angeles dog bite injury lawyers to represent you and protect your interests

-The personal injury attorneys at Custodio & Dubey, LLP are standing by to help you.
-With over a decade of experience in these matters they have a long track record of giving their clients high quality, effective, and dedicated legal representation.
-Your lawyer will work with you to:
+The Los Angeles personal injury attorneys at Custodio & Dubey, LLP are standing by to help you.
+With over a decade of experience in dog bite matters they have a long track record of giving their clients high quality, effective, and dedicated legal representation.
+Your Los Angeles dog bite lawyer will work with you to:

 - Determine all possible legal theories, arguments, applicable laws, and parties relevant to your case